oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Windows 11 has additional hardware requirements compared with Windows 10, including a specific set of supported processors (CPUs) and increased system firmware capabilities (e.g., TPM version 2.0).

 The style of hardware will also need to be considered, whether a typical desktop model which will be permanently located on a desk or a laptop model to facilitate a more mobile workforce.
-The DTA recommends that, within operational constraints, agencies consider a laptop deployment to increase the flexibility and mobility of an organisation workforce.
+The DTA recommends that, within operational constraints, organisations consider a laptop deployment to increase the flexibility and mobility of an organisation workforce.

 ### Hardware requirements